rjwut/ian/README.md

 **You can help make IAN better.** There are several ways that you can assist in IAN's development:
 * Found a bug or missing feature?
 [Check to see if I already know about it.](https://github.com/rjwut/ian/issues) If not, you can [submit a new issue](https://github.com/rjwut/ian/issues/new).
 * Handy with a packet sniffer?
 Join in the effort to [document the *Artemis* protocol](https://github.com/artemis-nerds/protocol-docs).
-* Are you a Java developer?
-Feel free to implement a feature or bug fix yourself!
+* Feel free to implement a feature or bug fix yourself!
 Fork the repository, apply the changes to your copy, then submit a pull request.
+Note, however, that any one version of IAN targets a specific version of *Artemis*, so be sure you aren't writing something that will be incompatible with the targeted version.

 ## Using IAN ##